JoaoLeonello/codeflix/README.md

 - The CI process will: Upload the docker application, Run the tests, Use sonarqube;
 - In case the merge happens, the CD process takes place;
 - Will generate the Docker image;
-- Will upload the image to a container registry;
+- Upload the image to a container registry;
 - Will execute the deployment on K8s;

-###Kubernetes
+### Kubernetes

 - Managed cluster
-- Deploy;
+- Deployment;
-- Startup, Readiness and Liveness Probe for self-healing;
+- Startup, Readiness and Liveness Probe for self healing;
 - HPA to scale horizontally;

 ### Cloud providers

 - IaC (Infra as code)
--Terraform, Ansible
+- Terraform, Ansible
 - AWS, GCP and Azure;